JDCTeam/BuffCoreApp/README.md

 If you are on updated Linux Distro you may need to switch to 1.8 java in order to build

     sudo update-alternatives --config java

+# Useful commands

+find 'apple' and replace it with 'orange' in all files and all directories/subdirectories

+        find ./ -type f -exec sed -i -e 's/apple/orange/g' {} \;